hashicorp/terraform-provider-tfe/docs/testing.md

 1. `RUN_TASKS_HMAC` - The optional HMAC Key that should be used for Run Task operations.
 The default is no key.
 1. `GITHUB_APP_INSTALLATION_ID` - GitHub App installation internal id in the format `ghain-xxxxxxx`.
 Required for running any tests that use GitHub App VCS (workspace, policy sets, registry module).
 1. `GITHUB_APP_INSTALLATION_NAME` - GitHub App installation name.
 Required for running tfe_github_app_installation data source test.
+1. `HYOK_ORGANIZATION_NAME` - Name of an organization entitled to use HYOK.
+Required to run tests for HYOK resources and data sources.

 **Note:** In order to run integration tests for **Paid** features you will need a token `TFE_TOKEN` with HCP Terraform or Terraform Enterprise administrator privileges, otherwise the attempt to upgrade an organization's feature set will fail.